 Katavi is a classic Dry-season park.
 Wildlife viewing is best in the middle and end of the Dry season, from June to October.
 Wildlife is easier to spot because the vegetation is thinner and animals gather around predictable water sources.
 The park is open throughout the year, but most roads become very bad in the Wet season, and most camps close.

 Katavi is mainly visited in the Dry season, which isn’t the best time for birding, but the rivers harbor a large concentration of water-associated birds throughout the year.
 Particularly common are herons, plovers, spoonbills, African open bills, and groups of stork including yellow-billed and saddle-billed stork.
 Raptors are well represented, with the fish eagle, bateleur, and white-backed vulture being very common.
-Over 400 species have been recorded, and migratory birds are present from November to April.
+Over 400 species recorded, and migratory birds are present from November to April.

 The birdlife in Katavi is good year-round, but at its best from November to April when the migratory birds from Europe and northern Africa are present.
 At this time, many resident bird species are nesting and are in breeding plumage.
 The rains usually arrive in November and last until early June.
 For birding specifically, November to March is the best time.
 The problem, however, is that many roads become hard to travel after continuous rain.
 As a result, most camps are closed from March to May.
 For wildlife viewing, the middle and end of the Dry season (June-October) is considerably better.